-- 1. Population Served: All individuals that reside in Mendocino County who are interested in mental health services. - Services Provided: The program supports counties in their efforts of implementing mental health services and educational programs.
-Currently programs that are implemented under Each Mind Matters include Walk in our Shoes, and Directing Change. - 3.
-Program Goals: Promoting mental health, reducing the risk for mental illness, reducing stigma and discrimination, and diminishing the severity of symptoms of serious mental illness. - 4.
+- 1. Population Served: All individuals that reside in Mendocino County who are interested in mental health services.
+CalMHSA will provide new materials to Mendocino County each year for distribution in the County. - 2.
+Services Provided: The program supports counties in their efforts of implementing mental health services and educational programs.
+Currently programs that are implemented under Each Mind Matters include Walk in our Shoes, and Directing Change.

+- 3. Program Goals: Promoting mental health, reducing the risk for mental illness, reducing stigma and discrimination, and diminishing the severity of symptoms of serious mental illness. - 4.
 Program Evaluation Methods: Cal MHSA contracts with the RAND Corporation to conduct outcome evaluations.
 Since these Statewide PEI Projects are primarily focused on general outreach and education campaigns (not services or trainings), CalMHSA measures outreach through web hits and materials disseminated.